bchung1/Capital-One-Challenge/README.md

-# Capital One Article Summarization Challenge
+# SUMMERy - Capital One Article Summarization Challenge
 This project is a google chrome extension that summarizes online articles.
 This extension uses Aylien Text API to summarize online articles and extract key information.
 It also uses chrome.storage to store articles and summaries.